Johnson flies back to face UK parliament as Brexit chaos deepens

 Former minister Dominic Grieve, an influential member of parliament and an anti-Johnson rebel within the ruling Conservative Party, accused the prime minister of behaving “like a bull in a china shop”.

-Grieve told Sky News early on Wednesday that Johnson should abandon his attempts to force through a no-deal Brexit which had no support in parliament, and instead engage in sensible dialogue with legislators to find a way out of the quagmire.

 “My judgment is that there’s only one way out and that is to have a second referendum, because otherwise we’re going to carry on going round in circles.
-But he’s entitled to put other ideas forward if he thinks he’s got them,” Grieve said.
+But he’s entitled to put other ideas forward if he thinks he’s got them,” Grieve said on Sky News.

 “He says he wants to get a deal but there’s no evidence he’s even started negotiating a deal with the EU and it’s quite clear that the House of Commons and parliament will not accept leaving without an agreement because it’s so damaging for the future of our country.”

-Before the suspension, parliament had passed a law requiring Johnson to ask the EU to push back the Oct.
-31 deadline if no exit deal was agreed by Oct.
-19. Asked by reporters on Tuesday how he planned to overcome that obstacle, Johnson simply ignored the question and insisted Brexit would take place on Oct.
-31, come what may.
+Opposition leader Corbyn said in the BBC interview that once a no-deal Brexit had been averted, it would be appropriate to move a motion of no confidence to force the government to resign and then have a general election.

-Reporting by Estelle Shirbon; Editing by Mark Potter
+Reporting by Estelle Shirbon; Editing by Angus MacSwan